Limitations

 Disappearing bugs

 The -Og compiler optimization option supports debugging as long as one is hunting bugs in the program logic.
 However, some bugs may silently disappear, or the effects of a bug may change.
-These bugs, which are called Heisenbugs, often appear in connection with (illegal) access to data on the stack, stack overflows, with volatile data, or with race conditions.
+These bugs, which are called Heisenbugs, often appear in connection with uninitialized local variables, (illegal) access to data on the stack, stack overflows, with volatile data, or with race conditions.
 Thus, if a bug disappears when optimizing for debugging is enabled, one should watch out for such a Heisenbug and debug a binary that has been compiled without the optimization for debugging option.

 Bugs appearing out of thin air